 What companies use SCADA in oil and gas?

-Virtually every major and mid-size operator uses SCADA on pads and facilities.
-Small independents and contract pumpers often run without SCADA because the ROI doesn’t work at low well rates.
+Virtually every major and mid-size producer uses SCADA on instrumented pads and central facilities.
+Many producers running conventional wells skip SCADA (or swap aging SCADA for lighter remote monitoring) because the per-site ROI doesn’t work on those sites.

 Is there free SCADA software?